bsteen/GeeMail/README.md

 **\*Developer's note**: After a code audit, several exploitable bugs have been found that can be used to gain access to an arbitrary user's account and delete their emails.
 This program was created for academic purposes and should not be to store or send sensitive messages in any capacity.
+I should further clarify that the intention of this project was to never actually achieve a truly secure system.
+Its purpose was to create a message system as best we could and then audit it as a "red team" exercise to find vulnerabilities, which we did.